Tours require booking and run Wednesdays & Fridays at 15:00

 Once you've been through the whole production process, you'll be guided upstairs to our tasting gallery.

-The gallery was hand built by a team of locals and help from our neighbours, not a single crane was used to put the many Oak beams into the ceiling.
-Created sustainably from the wood found on the farm (trees fall every year in the typical Welsh winters).
+Created sustainably from the wood found on the farm (trees fall every year in the typical Welsh winters), our gallery was hand built by a team of locals and help from our neighbours, not a single crane was used to put the many Oak beams into the ceiling.

 "The highlight of this tour is the tasting room, located on the top floor of the building, with the top of the still column protruding into the room from below.
 In the center is a rustic solid wood table with each of the spirits that Da Mhile has produced, from the original 22 year old organic Springbank commission, Loch Lomond Malt and grain releases, through to the gin, seaweed gin and orange liqueur."

-The gallery has a viewing platform which has the top of the still visible, so you can look down at the process while we're distilling.
+The gallery has a viewing platform where you can see the top of our state-of-the art still , so you can look down at the process while we're distilling.